geragcp/netmaker-k3s/README.md

 # netmaker-k3s
 Run netmaker on a k3s server with defaults.

+## Update
+Netmaker decided in version 0.14.2 to change the broker(mqtt) communication from port 8883 to 443.
+This is a fantastic move since now all communication flows over port 443.
+The dashboard, api and broker.
+You notice in the ingress manifest that this is implemented using a tcp ingress route.
+Well done, I would say!!!

-I was looking at netmaker the other day and thought: wouldn't it be nice if it could be deployed more easily to kubernetes?
+Wouldn't it be nice if it could be deployed more easily to kubernetes?
 The project offers a helm chart that adds high availability if you are in need of such a thing.
 I was not.
-I just wanted to test it in a vm.
+I just wanted to test it in a vm/pi/etc.
 To adapt this to run in a cluster, simply modify the pvc configs to use nfs, longhorn, rook, etc.

 This project contains a deployment that puts the netmaker backend, ui, mqtt and coredns into a few simple pods.
-The pods are isolated using network policies.
+The pods are then isolated using network policies.
 The communication between the services within the same pod is facilitated via the loopback interface.
 The database is a sqlite file for simplicity.
 All the persistant volumes are mapped to a local folder for easy access just like a docker volume mount.

-I am using traefik with let'sencrypt here but this can be swapped out easily with your choice of ingress.
+I am using traefik with let'sencrypt here but this can be swapped out to your choice of ingress.

 ### 01-namespace.yaml
 will create a namespace.
 If you change the name here you have to change it everywhere.